Homily of Second Sunday of Lent Year B (The Transfiguration of Jesus Christ) First Reading (Genesis 22:1-2; 9; 10-13; 15-18); Second Reading …

 - A statement made under penalty of perjury that the information provided is accurate and the notifying party is authorized to make the complaint on behalf of the copyright owner.

-We suggest that you consult your legal advisor before filing a Notification of Claimed Infringement.
+We suggest that you consult your legal advisor before filing a Notification of Claimed Infringement (DMCA Removal).
 Please note that you may be liable for damages if you make a false claim of copyright infringement.
-Section 512(f) of the Copyright Act provides that any person who knowingly materially misrepresents that material is infringing may be subject to liability.
+Section 512(f) of the Copyright Act provides that any person who knowingly materially misrepresents that material as infringing may be subject to liability.

 Once Proper Bona Fide Infringement Notification is Received by the Designated Agent: